“Arbitral Awards Made Simple”

 When arbitration is conducted by a panel of arbitrators, decisions must be made by the majority.
 However, parties may agree that a particular arbitrator’s decision will be binding instead of a majority ruling.
 This provision ensures flexibility while maintaining a structured decision-making process.

-Arbitral tribunals are encouraged to facilitate settlements between parties.
-If a settlement is reached, it can be recorded as an arbitral award on agreed terms, which holds the same legal validity as any other award.
-This provision promotes amicable dispute resolution.
+• ENCOURAGEMENT OF SETTLEMENT (SECTION 30) Arbitral tribunals encourage the parties to settle their dispute.
+If the parties reach a settlement, the tribunal can record it as an arbitral award on agreed terms, and this award carries the same legal validity as any other award.This provision promotes amicable dispute resolution.

 • REQUIREMENTS OF AN ARBITRAL AWARD